-Normal disposable diapers are made up of materials that may sound disagreeable to many, and aren’t very comfortable for babies.
+Normal disposable diapers are made of materials that may not be comfortable for babies.
 Kudos diapers were designed so that the part touching the baby’s skin is all cotton.
 Founder Amrita Saigal, pitched her product on Shark Tank and got a deal with Mark Cuban and Gwyneth Paltrow.
-As of 2023, Kudos is worth an estimated $4 million.
+Kudos is now worth an estimated $6 million.

-Amrita Saigal grew up in India, but moved with her family to Los Angeles.
+Amrita Saigal grew up in India, but moved with her family to LA.
 She studied mechanical engineering at MIT and later got an MBA from Harvard Business School.
 A highly impressive education!

-Fresh out of college she was hired as a mechanical design engineer at Project & Gamble.
+Fresh out of college she worked as a mechanical design engineer at Project & Gamble.
 In 2010, she started her first business venture, founding Saathi, a sustainable sanitary pad made from banana trees.
 Four years later, Amrita was hired by Google as a manufacturing operations manager.

 Amrita is passionate about combining sustainability and elegance.
 That’s how she was able to make her eco-friendly sanitary pad company a success.
 As she entered her thirties, Saigal recognized another problem that many women face: taking care of their children’s diapers.